baskuit/pinyon/src/types/readme.md

 // RealType<T>::RealType<T> operator=(ArithmeticType<T>)
 ```

 * Like `Wrapper<T>`, the user never needs to explicitly construct `ArithmeticType<T>`.
-It is always constructed explicity by invoking some arithmetic operator.

 * Currently only right-handed operators are defined.
 That is, the expression `1 + x;` has no match but `x + 1` does.
-Thus we express `1 - x` (e.g. getting the column players payoff from the row players in a 1-sum game) as `x * -1 + 1`
+Thus we express `1 - x` (e.g. getting the column players payoff from the row players in a 1-sum game) as `x * -1 + 1`.
+This is perhaps an unreasonable aversion to repetitive code.

-* Applying a non-elementary operation like `std::exp` is done by a static cast conversion, e.g.
+* Applying a non-elementary operation like `std::exp` is done by a static cast conversion to primitive, e.g.
 `const  typename  Types::Real  y{std::exp(static_cast<double>(gains[i] *  eta))};`

 ### `RealType<T>` & `ProbType<T>`